 As you go forward in your project, it is important to occasionally reflect on the work you have done.
 Think critically about the experiences you have had, the decisions you have made, and design you have produced.
 Enjoy the high points.
 Think through the low points.
-Ask yourself what hasn't worked and what you could have done about it.
+Ask yourself what worked and what didn't, and think how you might respond differently the next time you work through a similar situation.
 Take a hard look at whether you are on track to meet your project goals, and if not, think about how you can catch up.
+The purpose of reflection is to connect your experiences in EPICS with your broader learning.

 You will have two types of reflection required of you: Weekly reflections and Final Reflection.
 The weekly reflections should be thought through and a paragraph should be written in your notebook.
 Some suggested questions for self reflection are listed below.
 The Final Reflection document will be completed at the end of the semester.